Willkommen! Sprechen Sie Deutsch?

 Other students take a foreign language at CFCC to count toward the Foreign Languages and Global Awareness component of the Associate in Arts degree.
 Still others take a foreign language because they would simply like to learn a foreign language and culture.
 Most foreign language courses can also be counted as electives in the AA, AS, and AFA degrees.

-Visit the CFCC catalog for more information about how Foreign Language courses fit into the curriculum: CFCC Catalog (See pp. 81-214 of the catalog).
+Visit the CFCC catalog for more information about how Foreign Language courses fit into the curriculum: CFCC Catalog.